Aihwa Ong: Work Overview

-This book speaks about the Cambodian refugees in America and their experience and adventure with American citizenship.
-It explains how the Cambodian refugees earn their American citizenship by working their way up through society the hard way.
+This book speaks about the Cambodian refugees in America and their experiences and adventures with American citizenship.
+It explains how the Cambodian refugees earn their American citizenship by working their way up through society.
 Ong also concentrates on the activity behind American institutions and how it affects the minority citizens in the society, in terms of health care, law, welfare, etc.